3.3 PPE for Ears

 Stephanie Oostman

-Welding, cutting, gouging, and metal work all expose workers to high levels of noise that, over time and exposure, can damage a worker’s hearing and even lead to permanent hearing loss.
-Niosh (national institute for occupational safety and health) recommends that workers shall be required to wear hearing protectors when engaged in work that exposes them to noise that equals or exceeds 85 dBA as an 8-hour TWA (Kardous et al., 2016).
+Welding, cutting, gouging, and metal work all expose workers to high levels of noise that, over time, can damage a worker’s hearing and even lead to permanent hearing loss.
+The National Institute for Occupational Safety and Health (NIOSH) “recommends that workers shall be required to wear hearing protectors when engaged in work that exposes them to noise that equals or exceeds 85 dBA as an 8-hour TWA” (Kardous et al., 2016).

-Today, there are several different styles and types of hearing protection to choose from that meet OSHA and EPA standards.
-Ear protection uses noise reduction rating (nrr) in dB (decibels), which assigns a number rating to show by how many decibels the ear protection selected reduced noise by.
-For example, earplugs may have an NRR of 27 dB, and an average busy street may have an NRR of 70 dB.
-So, if a wearer uses earplugs on a busy street, the noise is then reduced to 43 dB.
-Which is well within a range for a person to be exposed to for multiple hours a day without risk of hearing loss or injury (Moniz, 2015, pp 19-20).
+Today there are several different styles and types of hearing protection to choose from that meet OSHA and EPA standards.
+OSHA regulation 1910.95 App B goes over noise reduction rating (NRR) in dB (decibels), which assigns a number rating to show by how many decibels the ear protection reduces noise.
+For example, a set of earplugs may have an NRR of 27 dB, and an average busy street may have a noise rating of 70 dB.
+So if a wearer uses earplugs on a busy street, the noise is then reduced to 43 dB.
+That is well within range for a person to be exposed to for multiple hours a day without risk of hearing loss or injury (Moniz, 2015, pp 19-20).

 Decibel Level (Unit of sound measurement) | How long can you listen without protection? | Noise Sources |